+Network.json()

-Network.json() Return json description of a participant.
+Return json description of a participant.

+'''

+'''

+Network.calculate full()

-Network.calculate_full() Set whether the network is full.
+Set whether the network is full.

+Network.fail()

-Network.fail() Fail an entire network.
+Fail an entire network.

 Network.infos(type=None, failed=False)

 Get infos in the network.

-'''

 type specifies the type of info (defaults to Info). failed { False, True, "all" } specifies the failed state of the infos.

 To get infos from a specific node, see the infos() method in class Node.

-'''

 Network.latest_transmission_recipient()

-'''

 Get the node that most recently received a transmission.

 Network.nodes (type=None, failed=False, participant_id=None)

 Get nodes in the network.

 type specifies the type of Node.
 Failed can be "all", False (default) or True.
-If a participant_id is passed only nodes with that participant_id will be returned.
+If a participant_id is passed only

+nodes with that participant_id will be returned.

-Network.print_verbose()
+Network.print verbose()

 Print a verbose representation of a network.

 Network.size(type=None, failed=False)

 How many nodes in a network.

 type specifies the class of node, failed can be True/False/all.

 Network.transformations(type=None, failed=False)

 Get transformations in the network.

 type specifies the type of transformation (default = Transformation). failed = { False, True, "all" }

 To get transformations from a specific node, see Node.transformations().

 Network.transmissions(status='all', failed=False)

 Get transmissions in the network.

-status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector, see the transmissions() method in class Vector.
+status { "all", "received", "pending" } failed { False, True, "all" } To get transmissions from a specific vector,

+see the transmissions() method in class Vector.

 Network.vectors (failed=False)

 Get vectors in the network.

+'''

+3.6.3 Node

+Each Node represents a single point in a single network.
+A Node must be within a Network and may also be associated with a Participant.